For the character sheet of the previous Transformers films, see Transformers Film Series.

 - Bumbling Dad: Ron tries.
-He gets terrible gifts for birthdays, never says the right thing, and has clearly no idea what he's doing at being a dad, but he tries.
+He gets terrible gifts for birthdays (got Charlie a book on how to merely smile for her birthday), is not employed, never says the right thing, and has clearly no idea what he's doing at being a dad, but he tries.

 - Former Teen Rebel: Also Played for Laughs.
 When Charlie is in trouble for 'stealing government property' (Bumblebee), Ron sympathizes because, when going through puberty, he also stole some things.
 Agent Burns knows all about it.

 - Good Stepmother: Or father, either way.
 Charlie is apprehensive, but he clearly loves his stepchildren and is apparently close with Otis.
 He's a bit of a tool, but he's well-meaning and by the end of it Charlie's came around to him.

 - Innocently Insensitive: His biggest flaw.
 In general he seems to treat Charlie like his own kid, and one much younger than she is (at one point, seems to think she's still going through puberty), despite the fact she's 18 and resents the fact he's trying to replace her father.
 Also, for her birthday he got her a book called 'Smile for a Change' because he thought she would feel better if she smiled more, oblivious to how insulting the present is and how irrelevant that advice is for someone in her state.